-118. Offences
+123. Offences

-- (1) Any person who - (a) fails to credit a worker with the full amount of remuneration for work done; - (b) makes, or knowingly allows to be made, any entry in a record required to be kept by an employer which he knows to be false or misleading in a material particular;

-- (c) for the purposes of this Act, produces, furnishes or knowingly allows to be produced or furnished any register, report, book, remuneration sheet, record, list, documents or information which he knows to be false or misleading in a material particular; - (d) prevents a worker from appearing before the supervising officer; - (e) knowingly makes a false statement or false representation for the purpose of, or in connection with, the payment of contributions or claim made under section 81(1); - (f) contravenes - - (i) a condition of any authority issued, or approval given, under this Act; - (ii) any order or direction given under this Act; or - (iii) an order made by the Court or the Board, shall commit an offence.
+- (1) Any person who - - (a) fails to credit a worker with the full amount of remuneration for work done; - (b) makes, or knowingly allows to be made, any entry in a record required to be kept by an employer which he knows to be false or misleading in a material particular; - (c) for the purposes of this Act, produces, furnishes or knowingly allows to be produced or furnished any register, report, book, remuneration sheet, record, list, documents or information which he knows to be false or misleading in a material particular; - (d) prevents a worker from appearing before the supervising officer; - (e) knowingly makes a false statement or false representation for the purpose of, or in connection with - (i) the payment of contributions; or - (ii) any claim for benefit or any other payment, under this Act;

+- (f) contravenes - - (i) a condition of any authority issued, or approval given, under this Act:

+- (ii) any order or direction given under this Act; or - (iii) an order made by the Court or the Board, shall commit an offence.
-(2) Any person who commits an offence for which no specific penalty is provided shall, on conviction, be liable to a fine not exceeding 25,000 rupees and to imprisonment for a term not exceeding 2 years.

-(3) The Court may, on the conviction of any person under this Act, where it thinks appropriate, make an order directing that person to comply with this Act or any order made by the Court within such time as may be fixed in the order.

-(4) A person who fails to comply with an order made under subsection(3) shall commit an offence and shall, on conviction, be liable to a fine not exceeding 10,000 rupees.
+- (2) Any person who commits an offence for which no specific penalty is provided shall, on conviction, be liable to a fine not exceeding 25,000 rupees and to imprisonment for a term not exceeding 2 years. - (3) The Court may, on the conviction of any person under this Act, where it thinks appropriate, make an order directing that person to comply with this Act or any order made by the Court within such time as may be fixed in the order. - (4) A person who fails to comply with an order made under subsection (3) shall commit an offence and shall, on conviction, be liable to a fine not exceeding 10,000 rupees.

-119. Regulations
+124. Regulations

-(1) The Minister may make such regulations as he thinks fit for the purposes of this Act.

-(2) Any regulations made under subsection (1) may provide for -

-- (a) the levying of fees and charges; and - (b) the amendment of the Schedules.
+- (1) The Minister may make such regulations as he thinks fit for the purposes of this Act. - (2) Any regulations made under subsection (1) may provide for - (a) the levying of fees and charges; and - (b) the amendment of the Schedules.

-120. Repeal
+125. Repeal